 Because we believe that community news is best equipped to serve readers when it is owned by the community.
 When all of you have a vested interest — literally — in The Devil Strip, we believe our journalism will be closer and more vital to the community than ever.

 Readers can become shareholders for as little as $1 per month.
 Once you’ve invested $330, your share is fully vested and you are a shareholder for life.
 Shareholders will meet annually to vote on new board members, broad budget and programming questions and to select editorial projects for our journalists to prioritize.

 We welcome additional donations, of course, which is why we’ve created membership tiers for readers who wish to support us in larger amounts.

-We’re launching our campaign on Nov.
-1 to take advantage of NewsMatch, a project of the Institute for Nonprofit News that allows us to double the donation amounts we receive during November and December.
-If we raise $20,000 from our founding membership drive, NewsMatch will donate an additional $20,000 — allowing us to invest more than ever in information sharing and community building.
+Our member drive begins Nov.
+1 to take advantage of NewsMatch, which allows us to double the contributions we receive during November and December.
+If we raise $11,500 from our founding membership drive, NewsMatch will give us an additional $11,500 — allowing us to invest more than ever in information sharing and community building.

 CO-OP STRUCTURE AND GOVERNANCE

 A co-op is a company that is owned by a group of shareholders.
 Ownership is cooperative, meaning shareholders meet regularly to make broad strategic decisions for the organizations.
 Shareholders also elect a board, which provides more day-to-day guidance to the staff.